School of Nursing

 The nursing program at MU began in 1901 with the establishment of Parker Memorial Hospital Training School.
 Today, the Sinclair School of Nursing is committed to promoting, maintaining, and improving health and healthcare delivery in Missouri and worldwide through nursing education, research, and service.
 Nursing faculty combine research and education to offer students hands-on experience in the art and science of nursing.

 The MU Sinclair School of Nursing's BSN programs has the full approval of the Missouri State Board of Nursing.
-The Baccalaureate, Master, and Doctor of Nursing Programs at the University of Missouri are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington DC, 20001.
+The baccalaureate degree program in nursing, master’s degree program in Nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program) at the University of Missouri Sinclair School of Nursing is accredited by the Commission on Collegiate Nursing Education.

 Admissions